Stitaprajna/TrafficManagementSystem/README.md

 3. We will represent an object by center coordinates.
 With openCV we will determine if this center is inside the region.

-## Calculation of speed of each vehicle
+## Calculation of speed for each vehicle

    Scaled Distance = 3.6 X distance_in_meters